 Wait times for surrogates can range from 6-12 months depending on the provider used.
-This is inherent in an altruistic model and intended parents looking at Canada need to understand these limitations
+This is inherent in an altruistic model and intended parents looking at Surrogacy In Canada need to understand these limitations

 Not uncommonly intended parents using the largest egg donor and surrogacy providers are reporting